iShezmu/holbertonschool-higher_level_programming/SQL_introduction/README.md

       - The database name will be passed as an argument of the `mysql` command
       - If the table `first_table` already exists, your script should not fail
       - You are not allowed to use the `SELECT` or `SHOW` statements

+*   5-full_table.sql
+    - Write a script that prints the following description of the table `first_table` from the database `hbtn_0c_0` in your MySQL server.
+      - The database name will be passed as an argument of the `mysql` command
+      - You are not allowed to use the `DESCRIBE` or `EXPLAIN` statements